nicolobartolinii/chess-backend/README.md

 ```
-## POST `/login`
+## POST `/games/create`

-The login route is used to authenticate a user.
-The user must provide an email and a password in the request body.
-The email is used to find the player in the database and the password is used to authenticate the player.
-If the player is successfully authenticated, a JWT token is generated and returned to the player.
+This endpoint allows users to create a new chess game.
+The user must provide the email of the opponent or the difficulty level of the AI opponent in the request body.
+The user must also provide a JWT token in the Authorization header to authenticate the request.

-### Request body example
+### Request body example(another player)

 ```json